UWSWP/uwswp.co.uk/content/about.md

 ### Silver-tiered pathway

+We are delighted to be awarded Silver Performance Sport here at Warwick University.
+Offering an environment where teams and individuals endure outstanding accomplishments as WarwickSports aids in our further development into high-performing student-athletes to maximise our student sporting experience.

+- Silver Tiered Pathway (WarwickSports, 2022)
   - Generic strength and conditioning programme based on the needs of the sport
   - Physiotherapy, nutrition and psychology support
   - Year long support and development (preseason, in-season, with a generic offseason programme)
   - Financial contribution to go towards high level coaching
   - Ongoing mentorship and guidance from performance team